-Steps Notes
+Steps

-- Learners should collect the equipment they require from the front of the class. - There are different computer packages available that can be used to draw a motion graph of the toy car travelling down the ramp. - 2.
+- Learners should collect the equipment they require from the front of the class. - 2.
 They should find a space in the classroom where the equipment can be assembled safely - 3.
-Make sure your learners can switch on the equipment they are using and can find the relevant programme/app. - Remind learners of any specific requirements for the app/program/electronic equipment you are using. - 4.
-Learners should run the car down the ramp several times in order to ensure that it travels smoothly - Care must be taken during set up to ensure that the car does not travel too fast directly into any electronic devices. - Learners should record the car travelling down the ramp using the video analysis program/app. - Make sure your learners can export and print the data ready to create their speed-time graphs.
+Make sure your learners can switch on the equipment they are using and can find the relevant programme/app. - 4.
+Learners should run the car down the ramp several times in order to ensure that it travels smoothly - 5.
+Learners should record the car travelling down the ramp using the video analysis program/app. - Make sure your learners can export and print the data ready to create their speed-time graphs.